jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/SizeDistribution.rst

       :align: left
       :width: 100%

-*Optimizing of these "Background parameters" on data import* If one wants to analyze large number of data sets, especially using scripting tool, manual changes to these three parameters are highly inconvenient.
+*Optimizing of these "Background parameters" on data import*

+If one wants to analyze large number of data sets, especially using scripting tool, manual changes to these three parameters are highly inconvenient.
 Therefore there is add on tool in this part which allows optimization of these parameters automatically, when user pushes button "Graph".
-To achive this we need to seup what will be done and in what Q ranges.
+To achieve this we need to setup what will be done and in what Q ranges.

-*Fit B/P/Bckg on "Graph"* When selected a new panel appears:
+Checkbox : *Fit B/P/Bckg on "Graph"*

+When selected a new panel appears:

 .. image:: media/SizeDistribution6.jpg
       :align: left
       :width: 50%

 Select if you want to fit only B or P+B using "Fit B on Graph?" or "Fit B+P on Graph?".
-Here we use just the B. Select with cursors points 0 to 5 and push button "Read Qs from csrs" next to the two top Q vales.
+Here we will use just the B, so check checkbox *"Fit B on Graph?"*.
+Set cursors on points 0 to 5 and push button "Read Qs from csrs" next to the two top Q vales.
 You can also type in Q values manually in these fields.

-Select "Fit Backg on Graph?" and select high-q data points 100 - 110 with cursors and push button "Read Qs from csrs" next to the two bottom Q vales.
+Check *"Fit Backg on Graph?"* and select high-q data points 100 - 110 with cursors and push button "Read Qs from csrs" next to the two bottom Q vales.
 You can also type in Q values manually in these fields.

 You can test the fits using the button for "Fit ..." - they do same as in the main graph.
 You can test settings of the cursors for the different fits.

 Now, when new data are added in the tool using button "Graph" both B and Background will be optimized in the Q ranges selected.
 If you do not want to do this, simply uncheck the *Fit B/P/Bckg on "Graph"* checkbox and it will also close this secondary panel.
+Note: you can close this panel if not needed anymore, to reopen simply uncheck and check the checkbox *Fit B/P/Bckg on "Graph"* on the main panel.

 .. image:: media/SizeDistribution7.jpg
       :align: left
       :width: 100%

 **Fitting parameters**

 Contrast (delta rho squared) – if this is properly inserted, the data are calibrated… Leave to 1 since the contrast is not known.